-- (1) This section applies if- - (a) a worker is incapacitated (whether totally or partially) because of a compensable injury; and - (b) the worker has received weekly compensation under section 39 for the injury for a period of, or periods (whether or not continuous) totalling, 26 weeks. - (2) The worker is entitled to receive weekly compensation under section 41 (Entitlement to weekly compensation after 26 weeks of total incapacity) for any period after the 26-week period when the worker is totally incapacitated. - (3) The worker is entitled to receive weekly compensation under section 42 (Entitlement to weekly compensation after 26 weeks of partial incapacity) for any period after the 26-week period when the worker is partially incapacitated. - (4) However, the worker is not entitled to weekly compensation for the injury- - (a) if the worker was, on the initial incapacity date for the injury, younger than 63 years old-for any period after the worker reaches 65; or
+- (1) This section applies if- - (a) a worker is incapacitated (whether totally or partially) because of a compensable injury; and - (b) the worker has received weekly compensation under section 39 for the injury for a period of, or periods (whether or not continuous) totalling, 26 weeks. - (2) The worker is entitled to receive weekly compensation under section 41 (Entitlement to weekly compensation after 26 weeks of total incapacity) for any period after the 26-week period when the worker is totally incapacitated.

-(b) if the worker was, on the initial incapacity date for the injury, at least 63 years old, or older-for any period more than 2 years after the initial incapacity date.
+- (3) The worker is entitled to receive weekly compensation under section 42 (Entitlement to weekly compensation after 26 weeks of partial incapacity) for any period after the 26-week period when the worker is partially incapacitated. - (4) However, the worker is not entitled to weekly compensation for the injury- - (a) if the worker was, on the initial incapacity date for the injury, younger than the pension age by more than 2 years-for any period after the worker reaches pension age; or - (b) if the worker was, on the initial incapacity date for the injury, younger than the pension age by 2 years or less-for any period more than 2 years after the initial incapacity date; or - (c) if the worker was, on the initial incapacity date for the injury, pension age or older-for any period more than 2 years after the initial incapacity date.